ankumar/architecture/README.md

 ## Non-Funtional

-Considering Observability & Security, Organizational boundaries are getting blurred between "Public" & "Private" especially with the migration of Workloads to Public Cloud & "Edge".
+Considering Observability & Security, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the migration of Workloads to Public Cloud & "Edge".

 * [DevOps, Observability, and the need to tear down organizational boundaries](https://medium.com/lightstephq/devops-observability-and-the-need-to-tear-down-organizational-boundaries-f5d25755ff3a)